Diffuse Neutrino Background from Magnetorotational Stellar Core Collapses: Detection prospects and future sensitivity

 Figure~\ref{fig:hk_senstivity} shows the sensitivity to the fraction of magnetorotational collapses as a function of the exposure for the DSNB model of Sec.~\ref{sec:dsnb}, with and without neutral current atmospheric backgrounds.
 This corresponds to the sensitivity to distinguish the DSNB prediction for a non-zero fraction of magnetorotational collapses from a DNSB signal with $f_\text{MR}=0$, i.e. we consider a ratio:

-One can see that a fraction of magnetorotational collapses smaller than $7\%$ could be measured at $3 \sigma$ after $20$~yr of data taking, assuming that the fraction of neutrino-driven BH-forming collapses is known and the neutral current atmospheric background is efficiently tagged.
+One can see that a fraction of magnetorotational collapses smaller than $11\%$ ($16\%$) could be measured at $3 \sigma$ after $20$~yr (10 yr) of data taking, assuming that the fraction of neutrino-driven BH-forming collapses is known and the neutral current atmospheric background is efficiently tagged.

-The upcoming liquid Argon neutrino experiment DUNE~\cite{DUNE:2020ypp}, being sensitive to the $\nu_e$ component, could also add positively to this picture, although with smaller statistics (cf.~Table~\ref{table:expevents}).
-We estimate that a ratio $S/\sqrt{S+B}=3$ (i.e. to reject the background-only hypothesis at $3\sigma$ level) could only be achieved in $10$~yr at this detector, if $f_\text{MR} \gtrsim 0.27$--assuming $100\%$ detection efficiency and the backgrounds from Ref.~\cite{Martinez-Mirave:2024hfd}.
+The upcoming liquid Argon neutrino experiment DUNE~\cite{DUNE:2020ypp}, being sensitive to the $\nu_e$ component, could also add positively to this picture, although with smaller statistics (cf.~Table~\ref{tab:experiments}).
+We estimate that a ratio $S/\sqrt{S+B}=3$ (i.e. to reject the background-only hypothesis at $3\sigma$ level) could only be achieved in $10$~yr at this detector, if $f_\text{MR} \gtrsim 0.23$--assuming $100\%$ detection efficiency and the backgrounds from Ref.~\cite{Martinez-Mirave:2024hfd}.
+Note that these sensitivity prospects rely on optimistic detector characteristics (e.g.~perfect detection efficiency and a detector configuration foreseeing four tanks of $10$~kt each, whereas only the deployment of two tanks is envisioned for DUNE Phase I~\cite{DUNE:2024wvj}).
 The difference between the mean energies of electron and non-electron flavor neutrinos is larger than the one for antineutrinos.
 This could potentially disentangle some of the existing uncertainties in the picture, especially for what concerns the flavor conversion physics and the fraction of neutrino-driven BH-forming collapses~\cite{Moller:2018kpn}.
+However, even under optimistic assumptions, the contribution of DUNE to this matter is likely to be marginal.